kumaratul60/spotify-clone/README.md

 logo.svg
 setupTests.js

-# We are deleting these files because these are not relevant to us in any project.
+* We are deleting these files because these are not relevant to us in any project.

 -> Also remove import logo from "./logo.svg"; from App.js

-2. # Setting up Firebase

-3. Setting up Spotify Web API  -> To get access to the Spotify Web API so that we can get a lot of details from the API, we must create an API credential at Spotify Developers Website.
+* Setting up Spotify Web API  -> To get access to the Spotify Web API so that we can get a lot of details from the API, we must create an API credential at Spotify Developers Website.

 Here’s the full URL
 # https://developer.spotify.com/dashboard/

-4.Then you have to press login and login using your Spotify account, although, you can use Google, Facebook or Apple for third party agents as logging into Spotify.
+Then you have to press login and login using your Spotify account, although, you can use Google, Facebook or Apple for third party agents as logging into Spotify.
 You must be redirected to the Dashboard of spotify developer.

-5. If you are here, great!
+ If you are here, great!
 Just press the “Create an App” button so that we can generate our Spotify API credentials.

 -> Give you app a name, in this case I will use “spotify-clone-medium” and give it a description.
 Make sure you agree Spotify’s Terms of Service before pressing “Create”.
 -> Here, copy the Client ID and save it somewhere, we will need it in the app.
 We would not require the Client Secret but you need to keep it a secret and should not be shared in any circumstances
 -> Now, click on the Edit Settings button
 -> in the Redirect URIs field, enter our development server address which is http://localhost:3000/ (do not forget the slash in the end).
 After you enter click on the Add button besides it and finally, hit Save.

-6. Work on the Login Page -> Login.js, css
+ Work on the Login Page -> Login.js, css

-7. Work on Spotify Configuration File -> Spotify.js
+ Work on Spotify Configuration File -> Spotify.js

 Here’s the logic behind the Spotify configuration file: